Kyriosity/read-write/README+/.net/README.md

 Nonetheless, **`C#`** offers "lower-level" _unsafe_ syntax, optimized collections, concurrent structures, and memory spans for specific boosts, intensive tasks, and parallel calculations.

 Besides new features, each annual release enhances the performance of key components.
-Learning resources are best-of-the-breed for newcomers and skilled accompanied by IDEs, free for educational and personal use.<sup><mark>⌨️</mark></sup>
+Learning resources are best-of-the-breed for newcomers and skilled, accompanied by free for educational and personal use IDEs.<sup><mark>⌨️</mark></sup>

 Amazingly **`C#`** is widely utilized in APIs and drivers to industry-standard **embedded** software (_i.a._ automotive and machinery) and **game** and **simulation dev** ([Unity engine](https://unity.com/solutions/programming)<sup>🔗</sup>).